Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Optimization over the state rather than the Hamiltonian

 \section{Optimization over the state rather than the Hamiltonian}

-In this Appendix, we apply an analysis similar to the one in \APP{app:alt} to the method optimizing the quantum Fisher information over the quantum state, rather than over the Hamiltonian \cite{Macieszczak2013Quantum_arxiv,MacieszczakBayesian2014,Chabuda2020Tensor}.
+In this Appendix, we will analyze the method optimizing the quantum Fisher information over the quantum state, rather than over the Hamiltonian, described in \REF{Macieszczak2013Quantum_arxiv,Macieszczak2014Bayesian,Chabuda2020Tensor}.
 We would like to examine whether it finds the global optimum.
+It turns out that the see-saw used for optimization is similar to that of \APP{app:alt}.
+Thus, we will apply an analysis similar to the one presented in \APP{app:alt}.